kaydensigh/PicoLED/README.md

 ### Screw terminals

 The biggest one that can fit 4 terminals at each end of a Pico footprint.
-Turned out to be 3.5mm, though we'll see when it's made whether I can still fit headers on either side.
+Turned out to be 3.5mm, and there's space for GPIO headers on either side.
-The alignment is so that they stick out just a bit, to make fitting a case easier.

 You may want smaller terminals if you want to mount the HAT under a Pico.
 I plan to put it on top of a W5500-EVB-Pico.